Bedoff/notMe/README.md

 # notMe
-I will make you a ghost
+I will make you a ghost (under development)